 The Bus Creator and Bus Selector blocks do not support signal label propagation.
-However, if you want to view the hierarchy for any bus signal, use the Signal Hierarchy Viewer.
+However, if you want to view the hierarchy for any bus, use the Display Bus Hierarchy.

 The Signal Properties dialog box for a signal indicates whether that signal supports signal label propagation.
 The Show propagated signals parameter is available only for blocks that support signal label propagation.
 For details, see Display Propagated Signal Labels.

 In general, Simulink performs signal label propagation consistently: